-Beleriand.
 Finwë was King of the Noldor.
-The sons of Finwë were Fëanor, and Fingolfin, and Finarfin; but the mother of Fëanor was Miriel Serindë, whereas the mother of Fingolfin and Finarfin was Indis of the Vanyar.
+The sons of Finwë were Fëanor, and Fingolfin, and Finarfin; but the mother of Fëanor was Míriel Serindë, whereas the mother of Fingolfin and Finarfin was Indis of the Vanyar.

 Fëanor was the mightiest in skill of word and of hand, more learned than his brothers; his spirit burned as a flame.
 Fingolfin was the strongest, the most steadfast, and the most valiant.
-Finarfin was the fairest, and the most wise of heart; and afterwards he was a friend of the sons of Olwë, lord of the Teleri, and had to wife Eärwen, the swan-maiden of Alqualondë, ne was a rifend of the sons of Olwe, lord of the lefert, and had to wife Eärwen, the swan-maiden of Alqualondë, Olwë's daughter.
+Finarfin was the fairest, and the most wise of heart; and afterwards he was a friend of the sons of Olwë, lord of the Teleri, and had to wife Eärwen, the swan-maiden of Alqualondë, Olwë's daughter.

 The seven sons of Fëanor were Maedhros the tall; Maglor the mighty singer, whose voice was heard far over land and sea; Celegorm the fair, and Caranthir the dark; Curufin the crafty, who inherited most his father's skill of hand; and the youngest Amrod and Amras, who were twin brothers, alike in mood and face.
-In later days they were brothers, alike in mood and face.
-In later days they were great hunters in the woods of Middle-earth; and a hunter also was Celegorm, who in Valinor was a friend of Oromë, and often followed the Vala's horus.
+In later days they were great hunters in the woods of Middle-earth; and a hunter also was Celegorm, who in Valinor was a friend of Oromë, and often followed the Vala's horn.

 The sons of Fingolfin were Fingon, who was afterwards King of the Noldor in the north of the world, and Turgon, lord of Gondolin; their sister was Aredhel the White.
-She was younger in the years of the Eldar than her brothers; and when she was grown to full stature and beauty the forests.
+She was younger in the years of the Eldar than her brothers; and when she was grown to full stature and beauty she was tall and strong, and loved much to ride and hunt in the forests.
 There she was often in the company of the sons of Fëanor, her kin; but to none was her heart's love given.
-Ar-Feiniel she was called, the White Lady of the Noldor, for she was pale though her hair was dark, and she was never arraved but in silver and white.
+Ar-Feiniel she was called, the White Lady of the Noldor, for she was pale, though her hair was dark, and she was never arrayed but in silver and white.